Republican Guard (Peru): Later history and dissolution

 Entrance into the Guard was voluntary and by the 1980s it numbered over 5,000 men.
 It was equipped with light infantry weapons, mostly carbines and submachine guns, and riot gear.
-A Parachute squadron in was formed in 1963.
+A Parachute squadron was formed in 1963.
 For most of its existence, the Guard recruited directly from the Peruvian Army and lacked its own training facilities, but then in 1973, it opened a Superior School for senior officer training.
 The Republican Guard Instruction Center was opened in 1977 and it was responsible for the training of all Guardsmen.
 It later absorbed the Superior School.
 Only in 1959 and again from 1974 onward that the Guard had its very own commanding general.

 The Republican Guard became the Security Police (PS) in 1986, during the police reorganization.
 It continued to have responsibility for border control, custody of the prisons, and guarding significant government buildings.
 The PS grew the most rapidly of all the police forces in the 1980s; from 6,450 in 1980 to 21,484 in 1986.
 Some 20 percent of the force was detailed to prison duty, with a large portion of the rest distributed among public buildings and 177 border stations.
 Budget difficulties have delayed the opening of more border control stations.
 The growing drug-trafficking problem across Peru's borders, particularly with Colombia and Brazil, provided the PS with additional challenges.
 The additional border posts were envisioned as one way to respond because most were proposed for areas where drug trafficking was believed to be concentrated.
 However, the growing prison population during the 1980s posed more difficulties for the PS; many had to do with the prisoners accused and/or convicted of terrorism.

 On December 6, 1988, under president Alan García's government, Law N° 24949 was published, creating the National Police of Peru (PNP).
 It became effective on December 25 of the same year, officially ending the Republican Guard.
 In 1991, the Security Police became a part of the National Police of Peru in compliance with national security laws.